Amaltas (Cassia fistula) - Uses, Health Benefits, Dosage, Medicinal Properties

 Fruit pulp of this plant contains latex, pectin, various colouring agents, sucrose, few amounts of volatile oil and it also contains hydroxymethyl-anthraquinones.

 In Indian state Kerala, this plant is known for its religious values.
 It is state flower of Kerala and the national flower of Thailand.
 This flower is very well known for Vishnu puja in Kerala.

 According to Ayurveda this herb help to pacify all three body energies- vata, pitta and kapha.
 It is a very effective anti-inflammatory, analgesic, antipyretic, emetic, purgative and expectorant in nature.

-Cassia fistula is deciduous, medium-sized tree that attains a maximum height of 25cm and diameter of the trunk of cassia is about 1.8cm.
-Alternate, pinnate leaves of this plant are 20-30cm long with a pair of 4-8 leaflets.
+Cassia fistula is deciduous, medium-sized tree that attains a height of 60 feet and diameter of the trunk of cassia is about 0.5 meter.
+Alternate, pinnate leaves of this plant are 15-20cm long with a pair of 4-8 leaflets.
 Fruits are cylindrical pods that contain 20-25 seeds.
 These pods are green in colour and after maturity colour of pods is dark brownish.
 Seeds are shiny black in colour.
 This plant contains beautiful bunches of yellow flowers.

 - Latin name - Cassia fistula

 - English name - Golden shower tree, Purging tree, Pudding pipe tree, Indian laburnum, Purging cassia

 - Hindi name - Amaltas

 - Bengali name - Sondal

 - Kannada name - Aragvadha, Kakke, Rajataru, Phalus